hongj77/sleepme/README.md

 sleepme
 =======

 Android application that tracks your REM cycles and displays sleep statistics.
-It automatically tracks the time you wake up and the time you go to bed by by using touch screen activity, accelerometer, historical data, and GPS location.
+It automatically tracks the time you wake up and the time you go to bed by using touch screen activity, accelerometer, historical data, and GPS location.